Heath and Safety Guidelines to be followed by Audiovisual Productions during the Coronavirus Pandemic

-These recommendations replace the ones issued on 26th March, and shall also continue to be updated.
-The aformentioned associations are continuously following government regulations and shall refine the recommended procedures listed below as required.
+These guidelines replace the ones issued on 12th June 2020.
+These guidelines shall continue to be updated.
+The aforementioned associations consistently follow government regulations and shall refine the procedures listed below as required.

-- The production company shall clearly designate someone responsible for safety at work, whom the cast and crew members may contact and who is responsible for providing information and guidelines as well as making decisions regarding occupational safety and the health and well-being of all members of the production.
+- For each production, the production company shall clearly designate a point person responsible for safety at work, whom the cast and crew members may contact and who is responsible for providing information and guidelines as well as making decisions regarding occupational safety and the health and well-being of all members of the production.

 - The production company shall identify all cast and crew members who are at risk or whose household includes a person at risk.
 If a cast or crew member indicates that he or she may be a person at risk, there should be a low threshold for him or her to contact healthcare professionals and are recommended to do so.
 After this, any changes to work arrangements or methods are to be assessed together with the person in charge at the production company.

-- Transfers to and from set shall be handled wherever possible by everyone’s own means of transport.
+- Transfers to and from set shall be handled wherever possible by everyone’s private means of transport.

-- Each department must organize their work in such a way that it is hygenic and safe.
+- Each department must organize their work in such a way that it is hygienic and safe.
 When working on set, different departments and groups are to work separately from each other.
 Everyone must also wash their hands regularly.
-Necessary protective wear and materials are to be available on set at all times.
+Hand sanitizer is to be nearby and available on set at all times.

-- The hygiene of work spaces and break rooms as well as equipment is to be constantly maintained throughout the day.
-Equipment that must be cleaned includes: microphones, headphones, filming equipment.
+- The hygiene of workspaces and break rooms as well as equipment is to be constantly maintained throughout the day.
+Equipment that must be cleaned includes the following: microphones, headphones, filming equipment.
 Everyone is to take care of his or her own work equipment, and touching others’ tools or equipment should be avoided.

 - Actors must dress themselves and set up their own microphones according to the wardrobe and sound departments’ instructions, respectively.
 Wardrobe hygiene must also be considered when costumes are in storage.